ddeutils/ddeutil-workflow/README.md

 ## :rocket: Deployment

-This package able to run as a application service for receive manual trigger from the master node via RestAPI or use to be Scheduler background service like crontab job but via Python API.
+This package able to run as an application service for receive manual trigger from the master node via RestAPI or use to be Scheduler background service like crontab job but via Python API.